ZizouHe/reading-notes/contents/DL.md

 2. Using the output embedding to improve language models
 3. Tying word vectors and word classifiers: A loss framework for language modeling
 4. Smart Reply: Automated Response Suggestion for Email
+5. An Empirical Evaluation of Generic Convolutional and Recurrent Networks for Sequence Modeling
+6. Temporal Convolutional Networks for Action Segmentation and Detection
+7. Temporal Convolutional Attention-based Network For Sequence Modeling
+8. Long Short-Term Memory-Networks for Machine Reading
+9. Effective Approaches to Attention-based Neural Machine Translation
+10. Neural Machine Translation by Jointly Learning to Align and Translate
+11. Sequence to Sequence Learning with Neural Networks
+12. Show, Attend and Tell- Neural Image Caption Generation with Visual Attention
+13. Attention Is All You Need
+14. Pre-training of Deep Bidirectional Transformers for Language Understanding
+15. Neural Turing Machines
+16. Pointer Networks

 ## Deep Privacy